bids-apps/QAP/README.md

                             parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.
       --pipeline_file PIPELINE_FILE
                             Name for the pipeline configuration file to use, uses a default configuration if not specified
       --n_cpus N_CPUS       Number of execution resources available for the pipeline, default=1

-      --mem                 Amount of RAM available to the pipeline in GB default="6"
+      --mem MEM             Amount of RAM available to the pipeline in GB, default = 6
       --save_working_dir    Save the contents of the working directory.
       --report              Generates pdf for graphically assessing data quality.